Process of Buying a New Build House

 Before diving into buying a house, you’ll want to set your own expectations around price, location and any must-haves you’re looking for at your new home.
 This could be transportation links, supermarket proximity, or nearby schools.

 The best way to get a feel for the design, layout, and quality of construction is to visit show homes and model properties.
-When you look around our new builds at County Town Homes, our friendly team are happy to answer any of your queries.
-Get in touch to find out how to see our homes in person.
+When you look around our new builds at County Town Homes, our friendly team is are happy to answer any of your queries.
+Get in touch to find out how to see our homes in person, and read our helpful guide on how to decide where to live.

 2. Reserve Your New Home

 If you’ve found the house you want to make a home, you’ll need to reserve it.
-Considering new properties are well sought after, you may want to take part in Early Bird Reservation, which allows you to reserve your dream property before it is released to general sale.
 At this point, you’ll want to review the reservation agreement and ensure that all the terms and conditions are understood.
 Once your offer is accepted, you’ll need to pay a reservation fee to secure your spot.
 After you’ve reserved your new home, you’ll be provided with an anticipated build completion date.

 At County Town Homes, we offer our buyers the option to customise their homes with a wide range of kitchen styles and upgrades for you to choose from.
-With a new build house, you could have full control over creating your dream home interior, subject to build stage.
+With a new build house, you could have full control over creating your dream home interior, subject to the build stage at the time of purchase.

 3. Secure a Mortgage